LegionDark/Issues/ISSUE_TEMPLATE.md

 <!--
-DO NOT REMOVE OR CHANGE THE PRE-FORMATTED TEXT!!!
+DO NOT REMOVE OR CHANGE THE PRE-FORMATTED TEXT TO PUT @COMMANDS IN TEMPLATE!!!
 GITHUB SEES `@MENTIONS`, NOT `@GMCOMMANDS`!!!
-IF YOU STUPIDLY IGNORE THIS WARNING I WILL CLOSE YOUR ISSUE!
+IF YOU STUPIDLY IGNORE THIS WARNING I WILL CLOSE YOUR ISSUE!11eleventytwo!

 Issues will also be closed without being looked into if the following information is missing (unless its not applicable)!!!